Wanda Jackson: 1984–2006: Rock and roll revival

 In the mid-1980s, rockabilly music increased in popularity in Europe, as did rock and roll.
 Jackson's Capitol rock recordings received interest from European fans and she was soon sought out by overseas promoters.
 Jackson and her husband saw the opportunity as a message from God.
 "Wendell and I both realized that God was going to use our testimony in places that needed it", her autobiography explained.
 In 1984, her husband received a phone call from Swedish businessman, Harry Holmes, who was interested in recording her.
 Jackson then traveled to Scandinavia to record her first album of rock material in two decades.
 In 1984, Tab Records released Rockabilly Fever.
 The album was later released in the United States as Rock 'N' Roll Away Your Blues.
 The project featured covers of rockabilly numbers like "Stupid Cupid" and "It's Only Make Believe".
 The album received a three-star rating from Allmusic, while writers Mary Bufwack and Robert Oermann positively described it as "rockabilly fire".

 Jackson frequently toured Europe during this period and sang her 1950s rockabilly records.
 Many of the songs she performed had not been in her regular stage show for years.
 She recalled having to re-learn the lyrics to songs like "Mean Mean Man" after getting hundreds of requests.
-As the decade progressed, she found opportunities touring in various European counties, including Spain, Switzerland, Hungary, the Czech Republic and the United Kingdom.
+As the decade progressed, she found opportunities touring in various European countries, including Spain, Switzerland, Hungary, the Czech Republic and the United Kingdom.
 Continued interest in her rock music led to further album releases, including 1988's Let's Have a Party in Prague.
 The album was a collaborative studio LP with Czech performer Karel Zich and was released on the Supraphon label.
 She also continued releasing gospel material, such as Show Me the Way to Calvary (1981) on the Christian World label and Teach Me to Love (1984) on Vine Records.
 She also issued new collections of country recordings, such as Classy Country on Amethyst Records (1988).